Quick answer

-Agentic analytics uses autonomous AI agents that independently monitor business data, surface insights, identify anomalies, and trigger actions — without waiting for a human to ask a question.
-Unlike traditional BI where users pull reports on demand, agentic analytics pushes relevant intelligence to decision-makers proactively.
+Agentic analytics uses autonomous AI agents that independently monitor business data, detect anomalies, surface insights, and trigger actions—without waiting for a human to ask.
+Unlike traditional BI where users pull reports, agentic analytics pushes intelligence proactively.
+FireAI's agentic features alert Indian business owners to revenue drops, receivable spikes, or margin erosion before they check any dashboard.

 Agentic analytics is the shift from analytics you pull to analytics that finds you.
 Instead of waiting for a business user to run a report or ask a question, autonomous AI agents continuously monitor your data and proactively deliver insights, alerts, and recommendations.